Get Help from Bob Vila

 • Sprays, commonly used for DIY extermination.
 SC Johnson, the maker of Raid products, suggests sending pets and kids outside or otherwise away from the application area and sealing the space for at least 15 minutes before thoroughly airing it out.

-Outside intervention by a professional exterminator may be necessary if you have a serious infestation or can’t find the nest or entry points.
+Outside intervention by a professional exterminator may be necessary to get rid of waterbugs if you have a serious infestation or can’t find the nest or entry points.

 After you’ve completed your chosen method of extermination, take steps to prevent future infestations.
 Obviously, you’ll want to caulk or otherwise seal all gaps and cracks that invite roach infiltration—but that’s just the beginning.
 Make sure that roaches have no reason to enter your home, and nowhere to hide should they get in.
 You can reduce the risk of attracting waterbugs by incorporating these practices into your daily routine: